ssarkar2/schizophreniaThroughTweets/sentiment/README.md

 > ./train.sh bigram

-2. Data:
+# 2. Data:

-DO NOT PUBLISH OR RE-DISTRIBUTE DATA ON THIS DIRECTORY (according to Twitter's policies).
+*DO NOT PUBLISH OR RE-DISTRIBUTE DATA ON THIS DIRECTORY (according to Twitter's policies).*

 Collect from semeval 2013/2014/2015/2016 sentiment analysis task.
 The data is not complete because some tweets have been deleted by users.